-^{} Applies to one side (when one yard is measured at 0 feet the other yard must be ten feet), or end unit.
+mum width is asure at back plies one side when yard is asure at 0 the other yard t be feet), end

-^{} Front setback for units with side entry garages.
+Front setback for units with side entry garages.

-Section 702.5 of the Manatee County Land Development Code shall not apply to the maximum height of buildings within the University Lakes Project.
-In instances where structures are proposed adjacent to I-75, for each 1 foot of height over 35 feet, the setback from the I-75 right-of-way shall be increased by 1 foot.
+- Section 702.5 of the Manatee County Land Development Code shall not apply to the maximum height of buildings within the University Lakes Project.
+In instances where structures are proposed adjacent to 1-75, for each 1 foot of height over 35 feet, the setback from the 1-75 right-of-way shall be increased by 1 foot.
 Structures which are proposed to be located within 200 feet from the Project boundary on sites which are adjacent to off-site residential zoning or uses shall be limited to four stories.
-Structures which are proposed to be located within 400 feet of I-75 cannot exceed six stories.

-+ Applies to end unit.

-++ Five (5) stories allowed in Town Center parcel and Nine (9) stories allowed in Business Parcel 15.
-The structure shall be in substantial compliance with the graphics provided at the public hearing on October 16, 2007.
+Structures which are proposed to be located within 400 feet of 1-75 cannot exceed six stories. - Applies to end unit. - ++ Seven (7) stories allowed in Town Center parcel and Nine (9) stories allowed in Business Parcel 15.
+The structures on Business Parcel 15 shall be in substantial compliance with the graphics provided at the public hearing on October 16, 2007 or October 25, 2011.
+At time of Preliminary/Final Site Plan, if the applicant proposes elevations less than nine stories for Business Parcel 15 that are not in substantial compliance with the elevations entered into the Record, staff may review and administratively approve the new elevations, provided they are consistent with LDC Section 603.7.4.9, Building Height.
+The applicant may appeal staff's decision regarding the proposed elevations to the Board of County Commissioners at an advertised public hearing.